-Before getting rid of bulky items such as furniture, consider whether it could be re-used or recycled .
+Before getting rid of bulky items such as furniture, consider whether they could be re-used or recycled .
 If your item is clean and in good working order and you would like to donate it to someone who may need it, check for reuse and repair sites in your area.

 More information is available on local re-use charities (952 KB).